cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ### CloudBees CI

-- Start by referring to the [Getting Started Blueprint - Validate](../01-getting-started/README.md#validate) but this time there will be three types of personas/users with a different set of permissions configured via [RBAC](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/rbac) for Operation Center and Controller using [Single Sign-On](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/using-sso).
+- Start by referring to the [Getting Started Blueprint - Validate](../01-getting-started/README.md#validate).
+Authentication in this blueprint uses three types of personas (different user id, same general password) with a different Authorization level (set of Permissions configured via [RBAC](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/rbac)).
+Additionally, the Operation Center and Controller use [Single Sign-On](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/using-sso).
 The password for all of them is the same:

   ```sh
   eval $(terraform output --raw cbci_general_password)